daniel-beet/acme.sh.wiki-clone/deployhooks.md

 ## 23. Deploy the cert on a Unifi Controller or Cloud Key

+The unifi deploy hook supports self-hosted Unifi Controller, Unifi Cloud Key Gen1, and UnifiOS (including Cloud Key Gen2).

 These instructions are for running acme.sh locally on the Unifi Controller machine or on a Unifi Cloud Key device.
 If you run acme.sh on a remote machine, follow the Unifi examples under [ssh deploy](#examples-using-ssh-deploy) instead.

 Report any issues to https://github.com/acmesh-official/acme.sh/issues/3359

-> Note: Full support for Cloud Key devices is pending merge of [PR #3327](https://github.com/acmesh-official/acme.sh/pull/3327)]
+> Note: Support for Cloud Key devices is pending merge of [PR #3327](https://github.com/acmesh-official/acme.sh/pull/3327)

 To deploy the cert run:
 ```sh
 acme.sh --deploy -d example.com --deploy-hook unifi
 ```

-You may see a warning that "the JKS keystore uses a proprietary format."
-It can be ignored.
+You may see a warning about "Overwriting existing alias unifi in destination keystore" or that "the JKS keystore uses a proprietary format."
+Both can be ignored.

 The "service unifi restart" step may take a minute or more as it reloads the Unifi Controller.